notanswer

 What the loop is protecting

-A decision that would disappoint someone.
+Sometimes it's a decision that would disappoint someone.
 The loop keeps running because stopping means choosing, and choosing means someone finds out which way you went.
 People who love you have preferences about your life.
 Staying undecided is a way of not confronting that yet.

-An admission that something is already over.
-Sometimes the question you are turning over is not really a question.
-The relationship, the career path, the version of yourself you have been trying to maintain — it has already shifted, and you are thinking hard to avoid noticing.
+Sometimes it's an admission that something is already over.
+The question you are turning over is not really a question.
+The relationship, the career path, the version of yourself you have been trying to maintain — it has already shifted, and the thinking is a way of not noticing.

-An outcome you want but are afraid to claim.
+And sometimes it's an outcome you want but are afraid to claim.
 Wanting something clearly makes you responsible for going after it.
 Staying ambivalent keeps the wanting at a safe distance.
 If you never quite decide you want the thing, you can't quite fail to get it.

 How to stop overthinking: change the question